bradfrost/atomic-design/chapter-1.md

 ### Classy code
 Modularity has long been a staple principle in the world of computer science, as we discussed earlier.
 While this principle existed long before the web was invented, it has taken some time for modularity to become engrained in the minds and hearts of web developers.

 Despite being around since 1995, JavaScript, the programming language of the web, first had to endure some growing pains to mature into the capable, respected language it is today.
-Now that JavaScript has grown up, developers can now apply those tried-and-true computer science principles to their web development workflows.
+Now that JavaScript has grown up, developers can apply those tried-and-true computer science principles to their web development workflows.
 As a result, we’re seeing folks develop sophisticated [JavaScript patterns](http://addyosmani.com/resources/essentialjsdesignpatterns/book/) and architectures.

 Applying modular programming principles to JavaScript is a bit of a no-brainer, since JavaScript is itself a programming language.
 But object-oriented thinking is weaving its way into other aspects of the web as well, including CSS, the styling language of the web.
 Methodologies like [OOCSS](http://oocss.org/), [SMACSS](https://smacss.com/), and [BEM](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax) have cropped up to help web designers create and maintain modular CSS architectures.